 Essentially, your credit score doesn’t exist until you begin building credit.
 Before that, if a financial institution requests your credit history, they will find nothing.
 Only when you use a credit card or pay utility bills will there be something to put on your credit report.

-This doesn’t mean you will start with the lowest score possible.
+This doesn’t mean you will start with the lowest score possible, though.
 Neither will you start with a high credit score, since that requires a strong credit history and proof of solid financial habits.
 But if you get off on the wrong foot by not paying your credit card bill on time, you may start with a lower credit score.

 Usually, you need at least one or two revolving accounts that have been active for at least three to six months to begin building credit.
-Creditors and lenders use various credit scoring models to determine your credit worthiness.
+Creditors and lenders use various credit scoring models to determine your creditworthiness.
 Therefore, your number may differ across different platforms.
-For example, your FICO score and VantageScore range between 300 and 850, while other models, such as your auto loan score, may go up to 900 or higher.
+For example, your FICO® Score and VantageScore range between 300 and 850, while other models, such as your auto loan score, may go up to 900 or higher.

-Recommended: What is The Difference Between Transunion and Equifax
+Recommended: What Is the Difference Between Transunion and Equifax

 Breakdown of Credit Score Factors